AcademySoftwareFoundation/OpenColorIO/SECURITY.md

 None

-***File Format Expectations***
+## File Format Expectations

-Attempting to read a .vdb file will:
+Attempting to read a .ocio file will:
-* Return success and produce a valid VDB data structure in memory
+* Return success and produce a valid Config data structure in memory
 * Fail with an error
-* Execute forever
-* Run out of memory

-The last two options may be surprising.
-VDBs, however, are designed as open-ended containers of production data that may be terabytes in size.
+The bulk of data read comes from transform files referenced by a Config.
+These files may be arbitrarily large, and may live on any accessible volume.
+Referenced file paths support environment variable expansion, making OCIO's Processor invokation susceptible to environmental redirection.
+Files are only read when needed for finalizing a Processor, so no transform files should be accessed as a result of loading a Config.

 It is a bug if some file causes the library to crash.
 It is a serious security issue if some file causes arbitrary code execution.

-***Runtime Library Expectations***
+OpenColorIO will attempt to associate a file's data and layout with a registered file format, regardless of a file's extension.
+Invalid input data results in an error.

+## Runtime Library Expectations

 We consider the library to run with the same privilege as the linked code.
 As such, we do not guarantee any safety against malformed